Requirements

 -

-Should be no shorter than 1 minute in length and no longer than 1 minute 30 seconds in duration.
+Pieces should be no shorter than one minute in length and no longer than one minute and thirty seconds in duration.

 -

-Be taken from a recording which has been purchased legitimately or recorded for, and licensed to, the candidate.
+They should be taken from a recording which has been bought legitimately or recorded for, and licensed to, the candidate.

 -

-If desired, be an original composition by the student or the result of a collaboration.
+If desired, pieces can be an original composition by the student or the result of a collaboration.

 -